-Shengkun (Victor) Xie completed a PhD degree in applied statistics at The University of Guelph in 2010.
-He holds a MSc degree in Statistical Science (specialization: actuarial science) from The University of Western Ontario, and a second MSc degree in Mathematics for Finance and Science from Wilfrid Laurier University, which he obtained in 2005 and 2006, respectively, after earning a BSc degree in Computing and Information at the Harbin Institute of Technology, in China.
-Dr. Xie's doctoral research focused on problems in developing new multivariate statistical methods for multivariate data feature extraction, anormal event detection, and data classification.
+Shengkun Xie completed a Ph.D. degree in applied statistics at the University of Guelph, Guelph, ON, Canada, in 2010.
+He holds an M.S. degree in statistical science (specialization: actuarial science) from the University of Western Ontario, London, ON, Canada, and a second M.S. degree in mathematics for finance and science from the Wilfrid Laurier University, Waterloo, ON, Canada, which he obtained in 2005 and 2006, respectively, after earning a B.S. degree in computing and information at the Harbin Institute of Technology, Heilongjiang, China.
+Dr. Xie's doctoral research focused on problems in developing new multivariate statistical methods for multivariate data feature extraction, a normal event detection, and data classification.
 The methods he developed have successfully been used for the analysis of large scale network traffic data and biomedical signals.
-In 2010, Dr. Xie joined the SAR group as a MITACS Elevate Strategic Post-Doctoral Fellow engaged in research on Advanced Health Technology.
-His statistical expertise centers primarily in the area of statistical learning, time series analysis, biomedical signal pattern recognition, multivariate statistical methods, and functional data analysis.
-Up to date, Dr. Xie has been co-authored more than 20 peer-reviewed papers.
+In 2010, Dr. Xie joined the SAR group as an MITACS Elevate Strategic Postdoctoral Fellow engaged in research on advanced health technology.
+His statistical expertise centers primarily on the area of statistical learning, time series analysis, biomedical signal pattern recognition, multivariate statistical methods, and functional data analysis.
+To date, Dr. Xie has been a coauthor in 29 peer-reviewed papers.